Azure/bicep-types-az/generated/mediaservices/microsoft.media/2018-07-01/types.md

 ## TransformOutput
 ### Properties
 * **onError**: 'ContinueJob' | 'StopProcessingJob': A Transform can define more than one outputs.
 This property defines what the service should do when one output fails - either continue to produce other outputs, or, stop the other outputs.
 The overall Job state will not reflect failures of outputs that are specified with 'ContinueJob'.
 The default is 'StopProcessingJob'.
-Possible values include: 'StopProcessingJob', 'ContinueJob'
 * **preset**: [Preset](#preset) (Required): Base type for all Presets, which define the recipe or instructions on how the input media files should be processed.
 * **relativePriority**: 'High' | 'Low' | 'Normal': Sets the relative priority of the TransformOutputs within a Transform.
 This sets the priority that the service uses for processing TransformOutputs.
 The default priority is Normal.
-Possible values include: 'Low', 'Normal', 'High'

 ## Preset
 * **Discriminator**: @odata.type